yaghuti/security_content_wiki/ESCU-‐-savedsearch.conf-spec.md

 #### Stanza Header
 - **`[ESCU - <Detection Name> - Rule]`**
   - The name of the saved search.
-Detection Name has to be less than
+Detection Name has to be less than 67 characters (Excluding ESCU - , - Rule)

 #### ESCU/Saved Search Settings
 - **`action.escu = 0`**